-Students will collaboratively engage an assigned scientific topic discussed in the course.
-The group is expected to provide a written and oral presentation of their case study to the class on the assigned day.
+Students will collaboratively engage an assigned scientific topic discussed in the video presentation of their case study to the class on the assigned day.
 This will count 10% of your grade.

 Comprehensive Final Exam is given at the end of each semester.
 The final exam accounts for 10% of your grade.
 The final exam schedule is set by the University.
 See attached final exam schedule for exact date.